 The decisive factor of mold cost is the combination of part size, complexity, material and expected quantity.
 For example, if you need 1,000 gaskets per year, we recommend that you use a single cavity mold, which means that one washing machine can be produced per machine cycle.
 In this case, the price of the mold may be between 1,000-2,000 US dollars.

 However, the need for 100,000 Xbox controllers per month is another matter.
 For this requirement, we will build a 12-cavity hardened "family" mold that will make four fronts, four backs and four button trees in each cycle.
-Of course, this kind of mold requires payment.
+Of course, this type of mold has a cost.
 You'd better invest 60 to 80,000 USD or more!

 These examples are extreme, but they illustrate the expected cost range.
 Your particular part is probably somewhere in between.

-As a full-service plastic injection molding company, the price of each job we complete may vary greatly from conception to completion of production molds.
+As a plastic injection molding company that provides a full range of services from concept design to completion of manufacturing molds, the price of each job we complete may vary greatly.

-But we know that injection molding price estimation is crucial for any successful project.
+But we know that injection molding price estimation is essential for any successful project.